iliasrazig/Machine-Learning-for-Portfolio-Optimization/README.md

-# LSTM for Portfolio Optimization
+# Machine Learning for Portfolio Optimization

 This repository contains code and datasets used for predicting stock prices using Long Short-Term Memory (LSTM) neural networks, and optimizing stock portfolios using various algorithmic strategies.
 The project is structured to facilitate both machine learning predictions and algorithmic portfolio management.